tejaskhandekar3-hub/BlinkitProject/README.md

 1–2 sentences explaining what the dashboard does and why it exists.

 Example:
-The Blinkit Analytics Dashboard is a visually engaging and analytical Power BI report designed to help users explore and compare averegaeRevenuePerSale,TheOverallRevenueGeneratedFromAllItemSold.
-The dashboard focuses on highlighting major Blinkit features like TotalSalesByFatContent,TotalSalesByItemType,FatContentForOutletForTotalSales,TotalSalesByOutletEshtablishment.
-This tool is intended for use toSeeWhetherOurBusinessIsGoingCorrectOrNot,WhetherWeAreProfitableOrNotWithRespectToLastYear,LastMonh,LastSiMonth,etcLikeWise and data-driven strategists who seek to understand trends and characteristics of Blinkit globally.
+The project aims to help stakeholders such as business managers, analysts, and decision-makers understand how Blinkit is performing across different operational dimensions — including sales, customer behavior, product categories, and outlet performance.
+It uses Power BI’s visualization and analytics capabilities to turn complex data into clear information.
 ### 3. Tech Stack
 List the key technologies used to build the dashboard.